-If you’ve had a child with an earache, you know how awful it is—the crying, ear pulling, fluid drainage and fever.
+If you’ve had a child with an earache or multiple ear infections, you know how awful it is—the crying, ear pulling, fluid drainage and fever.
 Almost all kids have at least one painful ear infection by age 5, according to the American Academy of Otolaryngology (AAO).
 Symptoms usually come on rapidly with one or both ears affected.

 Typically, an ear infection occurs right after your child’s been sick with a cold, the flu or allergies.
 These conditions cause the nose, throat and Eustachian tubes (they run from the middle ear to the back of the throat) to get congested and swollen.
 If the Eustachian tubes are blocked, fluid backs up in the middle ear, which then may become infected and cause inflammation and pain, says the Mayo Clinic.